vossisboss/tutorial-series/customize-homepage.md

 5. Publish your Home page.

 You have all the necessary data for your Home page now.
 You can visit your Home page by going to `http://127.0.0.1:8000` in your browser.
-You can't see your data, right?
+You can't see all your data, right?
 That’s because you must modify your Homepage template to display the data.

 Replace the content of your `home/templates/home/home_page.html` file with the following: